billtucker/onweb/README.md

 ## Synopsis

-A Thought Development PHP site using the FileMaker 11 PHP API to access Thought Development tables, various scripts and FileMaker structures.
+A Thought Development PHP site using the FileMaker 14 PHP API to access On-Air Pro tables, various scripts and FileMaker structures.
 A majority of the work is considered a proof of concept or prototype for future work.
+More information about Thought Development can be found at http://thought-dev.com/

 ## Motivation